 I often get asked by clients, family and friends how to get ‘toned’ in which I gather they mean, lean with a slight muscle definition.
 I think the most important thing to state here is that you don’t get ‘toned’ over night, it can take months and months of hard work.
-Most people have already given up as they lack motivation.
 Set your self some goals, work hard, don’t give up and be persistent – trust me it will pay off!

 The following tips are my top tips on how to drop body fat and gain some lean muscle mass:

 - Weight Train – A lot of people stay clear from weight training, especially women as they are scared it will make them look ‘bulky’.
 Don’t be scared of weight training, not only does it make you stronger and help to build lean muscle mass it also helps to increase your resting metabolic rate (the rate in which you burn calories when you are doing nothing) and preserve muscle mass.
 Try and train large compound movements such as squats, deadlifts, pull ups, rows and step ups to get the most bang for your buck!